manifold-systems/manifold/manifold-deps-parent/manifold-json/README.md

 In addition to creating an object from scratch with `create()` and `build()` you can also load an instance from a variety of existing sources using `load()`.

-You can load a `User` instance from a JSON, XML, or YAML String:
+You can load a `User` instance from a JSON, XML, CSV, or YAML String:
 ```java
 // From a YAML string
 User user = User.load().fromYaml(